demisto/content/Packs/GoogleSheets/Integrations/GoogleSheets/README.md

 ### google-sheets-dimension-delete
 ***
-Deletes the dimensions from the sheet. notice the indexing starts from 0
+Deletes the dimensions from the sheet.
+Note that the indexing starts from 0.

 #### Base Command